logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, we can supply you with an account that has access to a test Primary Health
 Network.
-In order to set up the test Primary Health Network account we need to
+In order to set up the Primary Health Network account for the test environment, we need to
-follow a similar procedure to setting up a proper Primary Health Network account,
+follow a similar procedure to setting up a Primary Health Network account for the production environment,
 by producing a :ref:`letter of authority <letter-of-authority-faq>`.

 On company letterhead, this letter must be signed by an authority at your company